 Benedetta is a pharmacist and researcher in public health.

-That’s why in 2018 I decided to found Yoga in Healthcare.
-To make yoga affordable and accessible for patients through health institutions and to build a Belgian network.
-A network of stakeholders sharing the vision of an integrated healthcare system.
+That’s why in 2018 I decided to found Yoga in Healthcare: to make yoga affordable and accessible for patients.
+We can do that through health institutions and by building a Belgian network of stakeholders sharing the vision of an integrated healthcare system.

 Yoga and yoga therapy consultant